- Crisis expert says Carnival should focus on reimbursement, passenger communication

 The letter also offers passengers a three-day refund and a half-price cruise in the future.

-In the most publicized case, an engine room fire last month left the Carnival Triumph crippled and adrift in the Gulf of Mexico with more than 4,200 people aboard.
+Last month, an engine room fire left the Carnival Triumph adrift in the Gulf of Mexico with more than 4,200 people aboard.

-That scheduled four-day cruise stretched into eight days as tugs pulled the vessel into port in Alabama.
-Food was scarce, passengers sweltered in the heat with no air conditioning, toilets overflowed, and human waste ran down the walls in some parts of the ship, passengers reported.
+As that scheduled four-day cruise doubled in length, food was scarce, and passengers sweltered in the heat with no air conditioning.
+Passengers also reported overflowing toilets and human waste running down the walls in some parts of the ship.

 The Triumph is still being repaired at a shipyard in Mobile, Alabama, Carnival spokeswoman Joyce Oliva said.

-"We are now focused on the lessons we can learn from the incident and also what additional operational redundancies might be available," Cahill said last week.
+"We are now focused on the lessons we can learn from the incident and also what additional operational redundancies might be available," Cahill, the Carnival president, said this week.

 Another ship, the Carnival Splendor, had a fire in 2010 due to "a catastrophic failure of a diesel generator," he said.